Clothesline Project brings domestic violence awareness to Atlantic Cape

-MAYS LANDING — In recognition of Domestic Violence Awareness Month and to spread awareness to the campus community, Atlantic Cape Community College welcomed The Clothesline Project to its Mays Landing campus Thursday.
+MAYS LANDING —In recognition of Domestic Violence Awareness Month and to spread awareness to the campus community, Atlantic Cape Community College welcomed Avanzar and The Clothesline Project to the Student Center at its Mays Landing campus Thursday, Oct.
+21.

-The project is an effort by Avanzar, the Atlantic County victim advocacy organization dedicated to helping victims of domestic violence.

 Students, faculty and staff were invited to decorate their own T-shirts as part of the project.